ellysh/video-game-bots/InGameBots/protection.md

 You can compile TestApplication in the "Debug" configuration and launch it for testing.

-### Investigation of Test Application
+### Analysis of Test Application

-Now we are ready to start development of an in-game bot for our test application.
-I suggest to implement the same algorithm for this bot as we have done in [Example with Diablo 2](example.md) section.
+Now we are ready to develop an in-game bot for our test application.
+I suggest you to implement the same algorithm for this bot as we have done in [Example with Diablo 2](example.md) section.
 The bot should increase a life parameter in case its value becomes less than 10.

-Let us investigate, where a life parameter is stored in the test application's memory.
+Let us analyze, where a life parameter is stored in the test application's memory.
 This application is quite simple and short.
 Therefore, we can use OllyDbg only to consider its internals.

-This is an algorithm to examine our test application:
+This is an algorithm to analyze our test application:

 1\.
 Launch OllyDbg debugger.
 Open the "TestApplication.exe" binary in the "Select 32-bit executable" dialog.
 This dialog is available by *F3* key.
-When the executable has been loaded, you will see a start point of the application execution in the sub-window with disassembled code.
+When the binary has been loaded, you see a start point of the application execution in the sub-window with disassembled code.

 2\.
 Press the *Ctrl+G* key to open the "Enter expression to follow" dialog.

 3\.
 Type a name of the `main` function into the "Enter address expression" field.
-This is a "TestApplication.main" full name in our case.
+Full name of this function equals to the "TestApplication.main" in our case.
 Then press the "Follow expression" button.
 Now a cursor in the disassembler sub-window points to the first instruction of the `main` function.

 4\.
 Set a breakpoint on this instruction by pressing the *F2* key.

 5\.
-Start execution of the test application by *F9* key press.
-The execution will break on our breakpoint.
+Start an execution of the test application by *F9* key press.
+The execution will stop on our breakpoint.
 The window of OllyDbg should look like this:

 ![Test Application Ollydbg](test-application-ollydbg.png)